toxicgorilla/ThisScript/README.md

 This does not do anything.
 Literally nothing.
 But if it is not present in the file, it will not compile.

 # Chapter 2 - Variables and Scope in ThisScript

+# Suggestions for future revisions
+Make sure all ThisScript extensions are accessed through a $.
+Make sure it is fundamentally annoying to insert this into a site with jQuery.